shakyav/openshift-intern-workshop/README.md

 curl $APP_URL/iam
 ```

 As you can see, the value is gone.
-So let's make sure it gets properly persisted next time - let's add a **persisten volume** to our application.
+So let's make sure it gets properly persisted next time - let's add a **persistent volume** to our application.
 OpenShift uses something called **dynamic provisioning** to generate persistent volume based on **persistent volume claims** (or PVCs).
 Our task is only to create a PVC artifact and attach it to the pod and OpenShift will handle the rest.

 Ideally you would do this by adding another YAML files to your git repository, but for the sake of simplicity, let's do it manually form the OpenShift Console.
 Go to the *console > Applications > Deployments > openshift-intern-workshop > Actions > Add storage*.